Lumbar provocative discography: Uses

 Spinal MRI is the imaging of choice to investigate the spine and intervertebral discs.
 Meanwhile, lumbar discography is used to demonstrate degeneration and herniation of lumbar intervertebral discs by injecting a dye into the nucleus pulposus of the discs.
-The procedure is also used to reproduce pain back pain for those who has such symptoms.
+The procedure is also used to reproduce pain back pain for those who have such symptoms.
 Lumbar discography is also used to access the response of a subject to anaesthetic injection.
-Other uses includes: suspected discogenic pain without radicular sign (pain travelling to lower limbs along a dermatome), and confirmation of normal intervertebral discs above and below a site before spinal fusion.
-However, evidence supporting the usefulness of lumbar discography in recognising intervertebral disc problems are limited.
+Other uses include suspected discogenic pain without radicular sign (pain travelling to lower limbs along a dermatome) and confirmation of normal intervertebral discs above and below a site before spinal fusion.
+However, evidence supporting the usefulness of lumbar discography in recognizing intervertebral disc problems is limited.
 There is no role for cervical or thoracic discography in diagnosing disc pathologies at the cervical or thoracic regions.

 For those with local or distant sepsis, lumbar discography can add to the risk of infective discitis.
 Those with co-morbities that caused them not to be suitable candidate for surgery is also relatively contraindicated for this procedure.